Waknis/zenstack-ui/README.md

 ![Zenstack UI Example](https://i.imgur.com/XwkhmDe.png)

+This demo also serves as a great starter template for working with the following stack: react + zenstack + cloudflare workers.
+[Read docs for setting up the demo project yourself here](https://kirankunigiri.notion.site/Demo-Setup-13ce451fa71180378d97db65566cf357).

 Here's an example from the demo.
 After running zenstack generation, you can pass the model name (ex: "Item") to any ZenstackForm component to create a fully functional form.

 ```prisma